google/buzzer/README.md

 section.

 * [CVE-2023-2163](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=71b547f561247897a0a14f3082730156c0533fed):
-  An error in the branch prunning logic of the eBPF Verifier can lead into unsafe paths not being explored and, this can lead to arbitrary kernel memory R/W.
+  An error in the branch pruning logic of the eBPF verifier can cause unsafe paths to not be explored.
+The unsafe pruned paths are the actual paths taken at runtime which causes a mismatch in what the verifier thinks the values of certain registers are versus what they actually are.
+This mismatch can be abused to read/write arbitrary memory in the kernel by using the confused registers as base registers for memory operations.